What is urticaria?

 Dermatographism.
 Hives caused by scratching or pressure on the skin

 Cold-induced.
 Hives caused by exposure to cold air or water.

 Solar hives.
-Hives caused by exposure to sunlight or light bulb light.
+Hives caused by exposure to sunlight or other light.

-Exercise-induced urticaria.
-Allergic symptoms brought on by physical activity.
+Exercise-induced hives.
+These are brought on by physical activity.

 Chronic urticaria.
 Recurrent hives with no known cause.

 Angioedema is an allergic reaction that causes swelling in the deeper layers of skin.
 It sometimes occurs with hives.
 It's most common on the hands, feet, and face (lips, tongue, and eyes).

 Last Reviewed Date: 05/16/2014

 © 2000-2014 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.